Last updated on: 7/23/2018 8:16:56 AM PST

 "Euthanasia and assisted suicide are not ethical obligations of physicians...
 The prohibition against physician participation in euthanasia and assisted suicide has been elemental in the traditional ethics of medicine for a long time...
 These acts [euthanasia and assisted suicide] are far from being established morally or accepted professionally."

-Bernard Baumrin, MD, PhD, Professor of Philosophy at the City University of New York, wrote in his chapter, "Physician, Stay Thy Hand!" that appeared in the 1998 book Physician Assisted Suicide: Expanding the Debate:
+Stefan Bernard Baumrin, MD, JD, Professor of Philosophy at the City University of New York, wrote in his chapter, "Physician, Stay Thy Hand!" that appeared in the 1998 book Physician Assisted Suicide: Expanding the Debate: